Engineering Case Study

 Next.js Frontend

-Lambda API Layer
+Lambda Application Layer

-DynamoDB
+DynamoDB Data Layer

 Frontend

-Next.js / React application providing:
+The frontend is a Next.js / React application responsible for:

-- Interactive AI diagnostic interface
+- The public AI diagnostic interface

-- Progressive rendering of analysis results streamed from backend
+- Progressive rendering of analysis results

-- Authenticated workspace environment (/lobby)
+- Authenticated project workspaces (/lobby)

 Application Layer

-- AI analysis execution
+- AI workflow execution

-- Project workspace management
+- Project workspace lifecycle

-- Messaging and collaboration workflows
+- Messaging infrastructure

-- Booking and scheduling operations
+- Scheduling and booking operations

-- Administrative tooling
+- Administrative system operations

 Data Layer